-&lt;sup>\The authors would like to thank the Gambia office of the West African Examinations Council for providing test score data and the Gambian Ministry of Basic and Secondary Education for providing details on the program.
-We thank Kehinde Ajayi and Paul Thompson for helpful comments.
+The authors would like to thank the Gambia office of the West African Examinations Council for providing test score data and the Gambian Ministry of Basic and Secondary Education for providing details on the program.
+We thank Kehinde Ajayi,Laura Kawano, Paul Thompson, and seminar participants for helpful comments.
 We also thank Andrew Spaeth for research assistance.
 The authors assume full responsibility for any errors.